cfljam/galaxy-pcr-markers/README.md

 galaxy-pcr-markers
 ==================

-Scripts for design of PCR-based Marker Assays from DNA sequence variant data.
+Scripts for design of PCR-based Marker Assays from DNA sequence variant data and optimised design of high-resolution melting PCR assays using the uMelt web service provided by the Wittwer Lab at University of Utah https://www.dna.utah.edu/umelt/umelt.html

 Xml wrappers are included for use in the  Galaxy  workflow environment.
 Also available for download at Galaxy Toolshed http://toolshed.g2.bx.psu.edu/ hg clone http://toolshed.g2.bx.psu.edu/repos/john-mccallum/pcr_markers.

-NOTE that the primer design tool *design_primers.py*  no longer relies on EMBOSS ePrimer3 (which depends on Primer3 1.1.4.) and should work with Primer3 V2.3+

-This release adds optimised design of high-resolution melting PCR assays using the uMelt web service provided by the Wittwer Lab at University of Utah https://www.dna.utah.edu/umelt/umelt.html
+(These are now (2015) quite old and we plan to replace these with containerized verisons using Docker.)

-Primer design now performed using the excellent [primer3-py](https://github.com/benpruitt/primer3-py) See  http://benpruitt.github.io/primer3-py/index.html
+The primer design tool *design_primers.py*  now uses the excellent [primer3-py](https://github.com/benpruitt/primer3-py) See  http://benpruitt.github.io/primer3-py/index.html

 **CITATION**
 A Toolkit For Bulk PCR-Based Marker Design From Next-Generation Sequence Data: Application For Development Of A Framework Linkage Map In Bulb Onion (Allium cepa L.) (2012)